waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### 9. Current Puzzle: Battle Tower Escape
 - **Objective:** Exit the Battle Tower lobby.
 - **State:** Receptionist at (7, 6) blocks the exit door at (7, 0).
-- **SOLVED:** The Battle Tower puzzle is solved.
-The receptionist blocking the exit only moves after using the save-glitch cancel sequence.
-Losing a battle only resets the player to the lobby.
+The puzzle is UNSOLVED.
+- **Failed Hypotheses:**
+  1. Losing a battle (resets to lobby, no change).
+  2. Performing the save-glitch cancel sequence (resets to lobby menu, no change).
+  3. Performing the sequence, then selecting 'Cancel' from her menu.
+  4. Performing the sequence, then selecting 'Explanation' from her menu.

 ## 9. Reflection Log & New Ideas
 - **Data Management Lapses (Turn 45736):** I have deferred notepad/marker updates instead of performing them immediately.
 This is a critical failure I must correct.